UFC Fight Night: Cowboy vs. Edwards: Predictions & Analysis

 A few statistical edges stand out.
 Kim throws significantly more leather — a 1.0 sig. strike per minute gap.
 Fabian is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Kim has tighter striking defense, making opponents miss more often.

 The Pick: Ji Yeon Kim over Melinda Fabian.
-The model is firm on this one: Kim at 77%.
-Notably, the betting market has Kim at 63% implied while our model sees 77% — a 14-point disagreement that could signal value.
+We're leaning Kim here at 71%, a solid but not overwhelming edge.
+Notably, the betting market has Kim at 63% implied while our model sees 71% — a 8-point disagreement that could signal value.

 Methodology